The Bankrate promise

-If you’re looking to build credit quickly, you’re not alone.
+If you’re looking for quick ways to build credit, you’re not alone.
 And unless you’ve got a perfect credit score, it’s worth knowing what you can do to make your credit better.

-Building credit quickly is even more important if you have a subprime credit score, which is often defined as a FICO Score below 669 or a VantageScore below 600.
+Improving your credit quickly is even more important if you have a subprime credit score, which is often defined as a FICO credit score below 669 or a VantageScore below 600.
 People with low credit scores may have a harder time accessing credit and are often charged higher interest rates on credit cards, loans and mortgages.

-The quickest ways to increase your credit score
+The quickest ways to improve your credit score

 Want to know how to build credit fast?
 Here are some of the best ways to improve your credit score quickly.
 Plus, we’ll let you know how long you’ll have to wait to see results.